UNCG's Hines named to SoCon media's All-SoCon squad

-NORTH CHARLESTON, SC – UNC Greensboro forward Kyle Hines was named to the 10-member All-Southern Conference squad on Thursday, selected by the league’s 11 head coaches.
+NORTH CHARLESTON, SC – UNC Greensboro forward Kyle Hines was named to the All-Southern Conference first-team selected by the Southern Conference Sports Media Association on Tuesday.

 Hines, a 6-6 senior from Sicklerville, NJ, is the school’s all-time leading scorer, rebounder and shot blocker.
 The holder of several other career and many single-season school marks, Hines was the first player in school history to record three consecutive seasons of 400 points and back-to-back seasons of 500 points.
 This year, he has recorded his fourth straight season of 400 points and third straight over 500.
 He is also the only player in school history to have 200 rebounds in four consecutive campaigns.

 The 2005 Southern Conference Rookie of the Year and 2007 Southern Conference Player of the Year (UNCG’s first-ever Player of the Year), Hines enters the Southern Conference Tournament this weekend with 2,157 points, 1,030 rebounds and 339 blocked shots in his career.
 An AP All-America Honorable Mention selection last season, Hines joined a select list – Pervis Ellison, David Robinson, Alonzo Morning, Tim Duncan and Derrick Coleman – of players with 2,000 points, 1,000 rebounds and 300 blocks.
 He also broke the Southern Conference’s career record for blocked shots and is just the sixth in the conference’s storied career to achieve 2,000 points and 1,000 rebounds.
 He was the 96th in Division I history to do so.